What You Need to Know About Industrial Truck or Tractor Operator

 - Plowing Gardens

-In the United States, there were 549,900 jobs for Industrial Truck or Tractor Operator in 2016.
+In 2016, there was an estimated number of 549,900 jobs in the United States for Industrial Truck or Tractor Operator.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 36,000 new jobs for Industrial Truck or Tractor Operator by 2026.
-Due to new job openings and attrition, there will be an average of 65,900 job openings in this field each year.
+The BLS estimates 65,900 yearly job openings in this field.

 The states with the most job growth for Industrial Truck or Tractor Operator are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Delaware, or District of Columbia.
 These states have the worst job growth for this type of profession.

 Salary for an Industrial Truck or Tractor Operator

 Industrial Truck and Tractor Operators make between $24,910 and $51,620 a year.

 Industrial Truck and Tractor Operators who work in Alaska, District of Columbia, or Hawaii, make the highest salaries.